 Book a T-Money Card for South Korea

-- PRICE: Book here for only $3.5 (vs. regular price of $4)
+- PRICE: Book here for only $3.5

-- INCLUSIONS: WOWPASS Card with T-Money
+- WHAT’S INCLUDED: WOWPASS Card with T-Money & foreign currency exchange service

 - Airports: Incheon International Airport (Terminals 1 & 2), Gimpo International Airport